open-cloud/open-cloud.github.io.old/1_user.md

 with dataset metadata.
 Do not check this box unless you know what you are doing.

-* **Cap host data**:  If set, this means that by default, a sliver can help Syndicate replicate data and coordinate writes to it.
-This implies a larger degree of trust in the sliver.
-If your slivers will do most of the I/O in your volume, you should check this box.
+* **Cap host data**:  If set, this means that by default, an instance can help Syndicate replicate data and coordinate writes to it.
+This implies a larger degree of trust in the instance.
+If your instances will do most of the I/O in your volume, you should check this box.
 If you or other machines outside of OpenCloud will do most of the I/O, you should *not* check this box.